Favot/openai-translation-updater/readme.md

 1. Obtain an OpenAI API key.
 If you don’t have one, sign up [here](https://beta.openai.com/signup/).

 2. Set up a default translation language and any number of other languages you're targeting for your project.
+Make sure to have these files already created before setting up the `updateTranslationFileOnCommit` function.

-3. Make sure your project follows a standardized structure for translation files, e.g., `en.json`, `es.json`, etc.
+---

 ## Usage